All Episodes

 And she asked me a good question.

-Don't forget Rush Revere wrote a horse.
+Don't forget, Rush Revere wrote a horse.

-Well, Paul Revere, Rush Revere wrote a horse.
+Rush Revere rode a horse.

-And I I know.
+And I know.

 As far as I'm trying to be as original as possible.

-Now I there's everything has been done.
+Now, everything has been done.

-There's no really completely totally original possible anymore, not since Genesis.
+There's no really completely, totally original possible anymore, not since Genesis.

 But the character of Liberty, the talking horse, is something devised specifically by me to be what it is.

-Funny, hilarious, uh fearless.
+Funny, hilarious, fearless.

-And it's not really modeled after anybody on purpose, didn't want to didn't want to copycat anything, but understandably it it may remind people of other characters.
+Didn't want to copycat anything, but understandably, it may remind people of other characters.

-As Scooby-Doo I mentioned, and Dawn said, These young people might not know who Scooby-Doo is.
+As Scooby-Doo, I mentioned, and Dawn said, these young people might not know who Scooby-Doo is.

-Well, all the better if they don't, but if they do, that's at least some guideline as to uh what we're what we're going for here.
+But if they do, that's at least some guideline as to what we're going for here.

-Oh yeah, Rush Revere tweets now and then.
+Oh, yeah, Rush Revere tweets now and then.

-So we're we're building that up.
+So we're building that up.

 We want to be all kinds of interactivity between the readers and the characters.